aarav-malik/aarav-malik/README.md

-Hi!
-I am Aarav Malik
+# Hello!👋  I am Aarav Malik.
+This is my GitHub Profile.
+I like learning new things - the harder the better!
+Coding is one of my many hobbies.